cloudflare/cloudflare-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 Cloudflare Rate Limiting (previous version) is an add-on service for all customer plans, available in **Security** > **WAF** > **Rate limiting rules**.
 {{</Aside>}}

-The number of allowed rate limiting rules depends on the domain’s plan:
+The number of allowed rate limiting rules depends on the domain's plan:

 {{<table-wrap style="font-size: 87%">}}